DAOmasons/RuleBook/how-to-play/as-a-dao-mem.md

 Voters also have the ability to revoke permissions from Grant Ships and Game Facilitators outright.

 In this way the Arbitrum DAO community shapes the Grant Ships program, determining who is given more resources, and who should be replaced.

+### Coming Soon

+Check here for instructions on how to vote and participate in the Grant Ships game.